luihum/luihum/README.md

-I'm a random guy who makes random stuff
+I'm a random guy who makes random stuff.
+I like old computers, programming, donuts, pizza, coffee, cats, and computers.

 <!--
 **luihum/luihum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.